-12. Total Taxes After Adjustments and Credits
+12. Total Taxes After Adjustments and Nonrefundable Credits

-Subtract line 11 from line 10 and enter the result on line 12.
+Subtract line 11d from line 10 and enter the result on line 12.

 - If line 12 is less than \$2,500 or line 12 on the prior quarterly return was less than \$2,500, and you didn't incur a \$100,000 next-day deposit obligation during the current quarter.
 You may pay the amount with Form 941 or you may deposit the amount.
-To avoid a penalty, you must pay the amount in full with a timely filed return or you must deposit the amount timely.
+To avoid a penalty, you must pay any amount you owe in full with a timely filed return or you must deposit any amount you owe before the due date of the return.
 For more information on paying with a timely filed return, see the instructions for line 14, later. - If line 12 is \$2,500 or more and line 12 on the prior quarterly return was \$2,500 or more, or if you incurred a \$100,000 next-day deposit obligation during the current quarter.
-You must make deposits according to your deposit schedule.
+You must make required deposits according to your deposit schedule.
+See Notice 2020-22 and IRS.gov/ETD for information about the reduction and deferral of certain deposits.
 The amount shown on line 12 must equal the "Total liability for quarter" shown on line 16 or the "Total liability for the quarter" shown on Schedule B (Form 941).
+For more information, see the line 16 instructions, later.

 For more information and rules about federal tax deposits, see Depositing Your Taxes, earlier, and section 11 of Pub.
+15.